MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

     </tbody>
     </table>

 4. Generate an event-based payload.
 Fill in the event data with the relevant information from your transactional system.
-For documentation of all supported events, see [Dynamics 365 Fraud Protection API](https://apidocs.microsoft.com/).
+For documentation about all supported events, see [Dynamics 365 Fraud Protection API](https://apidocs.microsoft.com/).
 5. Combine the header (which includes the access token) and the payload, and send them to your Dynamics 365 Fraud Protection endpoint.
 6. In the Evaluate experience for Dynamics 365 Fraud Protection, you can send transactions over and analyze the results from Dynamics 365 Fraud Protection.
-7. In the Protect experience for Dynamics 365 Fraud Protection, you can send transactions over and honor decisions based on your configured rules.
+7. In the Protect experience for Dynamics 365 Fraud Protection, you can send transactions over and honor decisions that are based on your configured rules.

 For more information about access tokens, see [How to: Use the portal to create an Azure AD application and service principal that can access resources](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal).